 Mostly all racquets are made from Aluminum & Graphite.
 Both materials are lightweight and affordable.
 Aluminum racquets are used for beginners and it’s low cost.
 Graphite is also a lightweight material, a little more costly than Aluminum.
 It’s usually for skilled or advanced junior players.

-Racquets we have recommended are up to the marks and tested for durability.
+The racquets we have recommended are up to the mark and tested for durability.

 Strings for Kids Tennis Racquets